A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Invariance under crepant transformations

 which we now compute.
 Let $X^{\zeta,t}$ be the component of the fixed point set $X^\zeta$ which is semistable for $t \in (-1,1)$.
 For simplicity, we assume that $X^{\zeta,t}$ is connected; in general, one should repeat the following argument for each connected component.
-Consider the decomposition into $\C^\times$-bundles
+Let